Emergency Dentist in Ellisville

 Knocked-out tooth:

 If it’s your natural tooth, handle it carefully by the crown (top), not the root.
 If you can, gently place it back in the socket.
-If not, keep it moist in milk or saline and call us immediately.
+If not, keep it moist in milk or saline and call our office immediately so we can arrange your emergency appointment.

 Lost filling or crown: